chrisgaun/k8s-in-cloud-hands-on-training/README.md

 The presenter will go through a list of `kubectl` commands during the workshop.

-## Destroying everything once finished.
+## Destroying everything once finished

-To remove the droplets from Digital Ocean execute the from your local machine.
+To remove the droplets from Digital Ocean execute the following from your local machine.

 ```
 $ cd terraform